aczietlow/hugo-blog/content/posts/2026/go-json-unmarshaling.md

 ```

- All tests are passed and it works as intended during testing, I deploy to production.
-Later I start seeing errors reported in the logs.
-After some investigation I find the fault lies with the api responses.
-According to the documentation, description is a string field; However some entries return:
+ All tests are passed and it works as intended during testing.
+I deploy to production and go about my day.
+Later I started seeing errors reported in the logs.
+After some investigation I find the fault lies with the API responses.
+According to the documentation, `description` is a string field.
+However some entries return:

 ```json
 {